-In October 2004, our wholly owned subsidiary Ares Capital CP Funding LLC ("Ares Capital CP"), a single member, special purpose, limited liability company was established for the purpose of acquiring and holding certain loans originated by us.
-On November 3, 2004, Ares Capital CP entered into the Facility, pursuant to which Ares Capital CP may obtain up to \$150,000,000 in financing from the conduits and institutional lenders.
+In October 2004, our wholly owned subsidiary Ares Capital CP Funding LLC ("Ares Capital CP"), a single member, special purpose, limited liability company was established for the limited purpose of effecting the Facility.
+On November 3, 2004, Ares Capital CP entered into the Facility, pursuant to which Ares Capital CP may obtain up to \$150 million in financing for the acquisition of loans from Ares Capital.